giorgiopogliani/craftcms-starter-template/README.md

 "sebastianlenz/linkfield"
 ```

-All the styles is done with `tailwindcs` framework and all the configuration is already done with the help of `laravel-mix`.
+All the styles is done with `tailwindcss` framework and all the configuration is already done with the help of `laravel-mix`.
 When developing your theme you can use `yarn watch` and browsersync is already configured.
 The `DEFAULT_SITE_URL` will be used as proxy for browsersync to connect to reach the website, but you can edit this behaviour in the `webpack.mix.js`.

 ```